Darren Aronofsky: 1997–2006: Directorial debut and early films

-Breakthrough
+2007–2010: Breakthrough and acclaim

 In 2007, Aronofsky hired writer Scott Silver to develop The Fighter with him.
 Aronofsky approached Bale to star in the film, but Aronofsky dropped out because of its similarities to The Wrestler and to work on MGM's RoboCop remake.
 In July 2010, Aronofsky had left the project due to uncertainty over the financially distressed studio's future.
 When asked about the film, he said, "I think I'm still attached.
 I don't know.
 I haven't heard from anyone in a while".
 Later during 2007, Aronofsky said he was planning to film a movie about Noah's Ark.

 Aronofsky had the idea for The Wrestler for over a decade.
-He hired Robert Siegel (filmmaker) to turn his idea into a script.
+He hired Robert Siegel to turn his idea into a script.
 The actor Nicolas Cage entered negotiations in October 2007 to star as Randy, the film's protagonist.
 The following month Cage left the project, and Mickey Rourke replaced him in the lead role.
 Aronofsky said that Cage pulled out of the movie because Aronofsky wanted Rourke to star; Aronofsky said, stating that Cage was "a complete gentleman, and he understood that my heart was with Mickey and he stepped aside.
 I have so much respect for Nic Cage as an actor and I think it really could have worked with Nic but, you know, Nic was incredibly supportive of Mickey and he is old friends with Mickey and really wanted to help with this opportunity, so he pulled himself out of the race."
 Cage responded, "I wasn't quote 'dropped' from the movie.
 I resigned from the movie because I didn't think I had enough time to achieve the look of the wrestler who was on steroids, which I would never do".
 The roughly 40-day shoot began in January 2008.